 You’re driving down the street when you notice a car speeding up from behind.
 To avoid being rear-ended, you quickly turn the wheel to go into the next lane, only to collide with another vehicle.
 What happens in this situation?

-The speeding driver would be known as a “phantom driver.”
+In a no-contact car accident such as this, the speeding driver would be known as a “phantom driver.”
 In this instance, you would file a claim with your uninsured/underinsured motorist coverage.
 You could have this type of insurance without knowing about it because you would have had to reject it in writing when you bought your policy, per OCGA §33-7-11.

 Our law firm can provide you with more information about your options when you call us.

 Proving the Impact of a “Phantom Driver” Can Be Difficult